ongov/Digital-Service-Standard/README.md

 Assisted digital support means providing support to those who can’t use digital services on their own.
-This may include options to help people navigate an online service, such as offering assistance by phone, chat and/or in person.
+This may include options to help people navigate an online service, such as offering assistance by phone, chat and in person.

 ## Why it matters